Tori Morgan: Relationship with Martin Ashford

-IVF and pregnancy
+IVF and motherhood

 The character was given her first issue-led storyline in 2018, as she decides to undergo fertility treatment to have a child.
 The arc began shortly after Ash's exit, when Tori suspects she may be pregnant.
 Realising that she wants to be a mother, Tori decides to use In vitro fertilisation (IVF) and a sperm donor to have a child.
 Of Tori's decision, McNamee said "Tori has made no secret of the fact that she would love to have children.
 Ultimately, she assumed, she would find a partner and they would have kids together.
 However, so far, a long-lasting relationship has evaded her, and so she has only recently started considering IVF."
 Fertility tests show Tori has low ovarian reserves, meaning she needs to start IVF treatment straight away.
 McNamee said that Tori is "sad and frustrated" by the news, as it will be harder for her to have children.

 After learning that there is a long waiting list for donor sperm at the fertility clinic, Leah suggests that she asks someone she knows to provide a donation.
 Tori initially dismisses the idea, but she soon reconsiders and asks Robbo, knowing that he will make a good father.
 Robbo is "stunned" by Tori's request and McNamee told Cullen (TV Week) that Tori has not made "the decision lightly."
 The situation is complicated by Robbo's burgeoning relationship with Jasmine Delaney (Sam Frost).
 Tori gives him a chance to back out, knowing that he can have a family with Jasmine, but he wants to honour his agreement with Tori.
 As the storyline played out on-screen, McNamee announced that she was pregnant with her second child.
 McNamee said she planned to carry on filming with the show until she was around eight months, and that her pregnancy could be written into Tori's storyline.
 She also said that she felt "a very strong connection" to her character's story and found it to be both emotional and poignant.